42ity/fty-security-wallet/README.md

 The Security wallet is use to store "Document".
 A document has:
-* 1 header (id, type, name and list of tag)
+* 1 header (id, type, name, list of usage and list of tag)
 * 1 public part
 * 1 private part (secret)

-A document should always have at least one "tag"
+A document has a list of "Usage"
+A document has a list of "Tag" which are just a way to organize document

 Each document are stored in a "Portfolio".

 The SecurityWalletServer has a list of portfolio available.

 ### Access control

-Access are define in the for tag using:
-* A regex which need to match with the client id (agent name)
-* An access list "CRUD" where
-* * C allow user to create a new document containing this tag
-* * R read the private part of any document with this tag
-* * U update the content of any document with this tag
-* * D remove a document with this tag or remove a tag from a document
+In progress: Will be done using the notion of "Usage" of document

 ### Mailbox protocol
+To be Redefined

 Protocol between clients and server is define as follow.

 Request from client: